Chacaponquin/chaca/README.md

 ## Contributing

 The Chaca project welcomes all constructive contributions.
-Contributions take many forms, from code for bug fixes and enhancements, to additions and fixes to documentation, additional tests, triaging incoming pull requests and issues, and more!
+Contributions take many forms, from code for bug fixes and enhancements, to additions and fixes to documentation, additional tests, triaging incoming pull requests and issues, and more!.
+[See CONTRIBUTING.md](https://github.com/Chacaponquin/chaca/blob/chaca-dev/CONTRIBUTING.md)

 ## License